wmarinic/TextOverImg/README.md

 # TextOverImg
 Naive implementation of an app that users can submit text and an image URL to.
 The app returns the image with the text placed over it.
+Users can login to remove the image watermark.

+The login is hard coded to user: test, password: test for now.

 Example queries to check endpoints: